 In 2010, Constance began designing and delivering a series of year-long AODA projects, funded by the Accessibility Directorate of Ontario (Ontario Government), in partnership with provincial organizations.
 The first project was when Constance was the Founding Director of the Ontario Nonprofit Network and that project was so successful that it was extended, running from 2010-2012.
 Three years later (2015-2016), ONN received a second grant and Accessibility Services Canada was hired as the Subject Matter Expert to design and deliver workshops and webinars around the province.

 Other ADO funded EnAbling Change projects we have lead have been with the Alliance for Healthier Communities (formerly the Association of Ontario Health Centres (2013-2014); with the Ontario Camps Association (2017-2018); and with the Ontario BIA Association (three projects: 2014-2015, 2015-2016, 2018-2019 & 2019-2020).

 The third project we led for the Ontario BIA Association was an EnAbling Change Project entitled “Accessibility on Main Street”.
 The project aimed to identify the built environment accessibility challenges experienced by OBIAA’s 300 BIAs and their more than 60,000 business members and to offer a range of possible solutions.
 As part of this project, Constance researched and wrote a low-cost, no-cost handbook for businesses entitled “The Business of Accessibility“.

 Our current project is our fourth with the Ontario BIA Association, in partnership with the Ontario Government, and is focused on the accessibility of heritage buildings.
-We will be hosting an “Accessible Heritage Summit” on October 20, 2020 at Alderlea in Brampton, a beautifully restored and accessible 19th century mansion, for built environment professionals.
+We will be hosting an “Accessible Heritage Summit” on October 2021.
 More to come on this!